WHAT YOU DO

 - How to file, grind and sand repaired body surfaces

 - How to fix interior seats, carpets and floorboards

 - How to inspect and test-drive vehicles for proper alignment and handling

 WHO YOU WORK FOR

-As a Motor Vehicle Body Repairer, you can work for automobile dealerships, automobile body repair shops and automobile appraisal centres.
+As an Auto Body and Collision Technician, you can work for automobile dealerships, automobile body repair shops and automobile appraisal centres.
 You can also work directly for car manufacturers or maybe even start your own business one day.

 Types of Workplaces